How to dye leather with coffee

 Step 2: Prepare your coffee dye

 Whether you are going to use a coffee brew or instant coffee, you must make sure it is highly concentrated or strong.
-Most people prefer to use dark roast coffee because it produces a darker dye than light roast coffee.

 So start by boiling the coffee for a few minutes and then leave it to cool down.